JayaswalPrateek/MyCSnotesForME/Cpp.md

 		{
 		    int A[] = {1, 2, 3, 4, 5};

-		    for (int i = 0; i < sizeof(A) / 4; i++)
+		    for (int i = 0; i < sizeof(A) / sizeof(int); i++)
 		        cout << *(A + i);

 		    return 0;
 		}
 		```
 - *Runtime gotchas w/ pointers*
-	- Memory Leak when HEAP allocations are not freed.
+	- Memory Leak when HEAP allocations are not freed
 	- uninitialized pointer
-		- `int *p = 25` where 25 is not stored in a variable.
+		- `int *p = 25` where 25 is not stored in a variable
 			- you can use `int *p = &n` or `int *p = new int`
 	- dangling pointer
-		- If a pointer is having an address of a memory location which is already deallocated.
+		- If a pointer is having an address of a memory location which is already deallocated
-		- when a pointer is passed to another function and freed at the end of that function and if the pointer is accessed again after the control is returned to the calling function then we have a runtime error but not a memory leak.
+		- if a pointer is passed to a function and freed at the end of that function and if the pointer is accessed again after the control returns to the calling function then we have a runtime error but not a memory leak.
 - *References*
-	- `int x = 10` allocates a box in the memory named x which stores 10.
+	- `int x = 10` allocates a box in the memory named x which stores 10
-	- `int &y = x` creates an alias of x which is y.
+	- `int &y = x` creates an alias of x which is y
-		- So x and y will always have the same value and changes to one can be reflected from the other variable as well.
+		- So x and y will always have the same value and changes to one can be reflected from the other variable as well
 	- doesn't consume memory
-	- &x is always same as &y
+	- `&x` is always same as `&y`
-	- declaration without initialization is an error.
+	- declaration without initialization is an error
-	- later on you cannot reassign to reference so if `int z = 12` and `&y = z` is invalid since y is already a reference of x.
+	- later on you cannot reassign to reference so if `int z = 12` and `&y = z` is invalid since y is already a reference of x

 ***Strings***
 - 2 ways to create a string